Equality Ohio Education Fund Board

 Levent resides in Dublin, OH with his wife and 3 children.
 They love to travel, visiting family spread across the globe including Turkey, Ireland, Portugal, UK, UAE, Thailand, Cambodia.

-Lynn has had a long and varied career primarily as a litigation attorney in private practice, in the Ohio Attorney General’s Office, and as Deputy General Counsel at The Ohio State University.
-She has also served the State of Ohio as Executive Director of the Ohio School Facilities Commission.
-In 2018, Lynn retired from her full-time career as Associate Vice President, The Ohio State University, Facilities Operations and Development where she oversaw new construction, building renovation and maintenance, environmental health and safety, utilities and groundskeeping for the 1700 acre OSU campus.
+Lynn has had a long and varied career primarily as a litigation attorney in private practice, as a Section Chief in the Ohio Attorney General’s Office and as Deputy General Counsel at The Ohio State University.
+She also served as Executive Director of the Ohio School Facilities

 Equality Ohio Board

 Melissa McLaren (she/her) is the Administrative Director of Graduate Nursing Programs at the Leavitt School of Health, Western Governors University.
 She graduated from Ohio State with a Bachelor's degree in Nursing and her Doctorate in Nursing Practice from the University of Minnesota.
 She has a Master's degree in Management and a Master's also in Leadership and Business Administration.
 Before moving to higher education, she worked as a nurse and nurse practitioner in neurosurgery and critical care.
-She is a founding board member of the Rainbow Alliance of Fairfield County and serves as Vice President.
-She also serves on the board of the Recovery Center in Lancaster, Ohio.
+She is a founding board member of the Rainbow Alliance of Fairfield County.
+She also serves on the board of the Recovery Center in Lancaster, Ohio and on the HRC Parents for Transgender Equality Council.

 As the mother of a transgender teenager, Melissa has over 12 years of advocacy work educating professionals in healthcare, education, and policy-making related to supporting gender-diverse youth.
 She has partnered with the Human Rights Campaign, Welcoming Schools, PFLAG, ACLU, and healthcare organizations and has spoken to lawmakers and officials at the state and national levels.
 Melissa and her husband Mikael live in Lancaster, Ohio, with twins who are about to leave the nest for college, as well as several entitled cats and the two best dogs in the world.

-Eileen is also a burlesque artist of over 10 years.
-Her work envisions a world where sexual liberation and empowerment is available to all bodies.
+Eileen is also a performance artist of over 10 years.
+Her work envisions a world where liberation exists and is available to all bodies.
 She lives in Upper Arlington with her partner, Monte.
-She is an enthusiast of Tarot, antiques and origami.

-Ben Garcia (he/him) is Executive Director of the American LGBTQ+ Museum, slated to open in New York City in early 2025.
+Ben Garcia (he/him) is Executive Director of the American LGBTQ+ Museum, slated to open in New York City in 2027.
 Ben has worked in various roles as an educator and administrator at the J. Paul Getty Museum, Skirball Cultural Center, Hearst Museum of Anthropology, Museum of Us, and the Ohio History Connection.
 Ben led initiatives to return Indigenous ancestral human remains and belongings in San Diego and Ohio.
-He serves as Vice President of the Association of Midwest Museums board.

 Ben graduated from the University of Massachusetts at Boston with a B.A. in Art and from Bank Street College of Education with an M.S.
 Ed.
 In Museum Leadership.
 He has shared his life since 1999 with his husband, Scott Fabianek, a UX/UI Designer and comic book artist.
 Ben is the child of a journalist and a visual artist.
 He has six siblings, thirteen nieces and nephews, and one great-niece and nephew (as well as many beloved in-laws).
 He is a proud fantasy and science fiction nerd.